Mark Your Calendar for World Menopause Day: 18 October 2025

 The Importance of Support

 At Pembrokeshire Medical, we are dedicated to offering personalised care tailored to your specific needs.
-Whether that involves HRT, Non HRT alternatives for symptoms, testing or just advice.
-Our team is here to listen, provide guidance, and empower you throughout this transition.
+Whether that involves HRT, non-HRT alternatives for symptoms, testing, or just advice, our team is here to listen, provide guidance, and empower you throughout this transition.

 Let’s celebrate this journey together!